zendframework/zend-http/doc/book/client/intro.md

 # HTTP Client

-## Overview

-`Zend\Http\Client` provides an easy interface for performing Hyper-Text Transfer Protocol (HTTP) requests. `Zend\Http\Client` supports the most simple features expected from an *HTTP* client, as well as some more complex features such as *HTTP* authentication and file uploads.
-Successful requests (and most unsuccessful ones too) return a `Zend\Http\Response` object, which provides access to the response's headers and body (see this section &lt;zend.http.response&gt;).
+`Zend\Http\Client` provides an interface for performing Hyper-Text Transfer Protocol (HTTP) requests. `Zend\Http\Client` supports all basic features expected from an HTTP client, as well as some more complex features such as HTTP authentication and file uploads.
+Successful requests (and most unsuccessful ones too) return a `Zend\Http\Response` object, which provides access to the response's headers and body (see the chapter on [Responses](../response.md) for more details).

 ## Quick Start

-The class constructor optionally accepts a URL as its first parameter (can be either a string or a `Zend\Uri\Http` object), and an array or `Zend\Config\Config` object containing configuration options.
+The class constructor optionally accepts a URL as its first parameter (which can be either a string or a `Zend\Uri\Http` object), and an array or `Traversable` object containing configuration options.
 The `send()` method is used to submit the request to the remote server, and a `Zend\Http\Response` object is returned:

 ```php
 use Zend\Http\Client;